 Built directly into a rocky cliff face, Predjama Castle, or Predjamski grad in Slovenian, was considered virtually impenetrable when it was constructed in the 13th century.
-However, a few centuries later the structure’s fortifications were put to the test when a robber baron started a war with the Habsburgs was forced to hole up in the castle for over a year.
+However, a few centuries later the structure’s fortifications were put to the test when a robber baron started a war with the Habsburgs and was forced to hole up in the castle for over a year.

 According to legend, Erazem Lueger and his family had taken over the Gothic Predjama castle in the late 15th century.
 Acquiring land and power, Erazem had become a well-known robber baron in the region.
 However, he quickly grew too big for his britches, murdering the kinsman of Frederick III, the Holy Roman Emperor.
 With the strength of all of his forces, Frederick came after Lueger, and forced him into hiding in his castle.